johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Be prepared to adapt both the teaching and the method of presentation, to create a helpful and culturally-appropriate learning environment.
 Take into account the abilities and capacities of each particular discipleship group.
 Here are some suggestions to consider.

--	Ensure literature is a helpful servant, not "a hard task-master," to oral learners in particular.
+-	Ensure literature is a helpful servant, not a hard *task-master*, to oral learners in particular.

 -	Invite creative people to contribute by interpreting or celebrating the message of the teaching using drama, art or song.